 And how they have been changing!
 Take last-mile deliveries for example.
 During the 2000s, the standard delivery time in the US for an e-commerce order was 8-10 days.
 Customers will immediately search for the product elsewhere if offered similar timelines today.
 Same-day and two-day deliveries are now the norms as businesses have successfully adapted to changing consumer expectations over time.

-Here are seven key strategies that they have used to make it happen.
+Here are seven key strategies to achieve last mile customer expectations that they have used to make it happen.

 1. Use advanced route planning to achieve on-time delivery